immonex/kickstart/README.md

 # immonex Kickstart

-immonex Kickstart is a **WordPress plugin** that provides customizable base components (property seach, list and detail views) for integrating imported **OpenImmo®-based property offers** in real estate websites built on **multi-purpose themes** in an easy and visually appealing way.
-Beyond that, it's also a framework for add-ons, separate plugins that extend the functionality on the same foundation.
+immonex Kickstart is a **WordPress plugin** that provides customizable basic components (property seach, list and detail views) for integrating imported **OpenImmo®-based property offers** in real estate websites built on **multi-purpose themes** in an easy and visually appealing way.
+Beyond that, it's also a framework for add-ons - separate plugins that extend the functionality on the same foundation.

 **immonex**® is an umbrella brand for various real estate related software solutions and services with a focus on german-speaking countries/users.

 [OpenImmo-XML](http://openimmo.de/) is the de-facto standard for exchanging real estate data in the german-speaking countries.
-Here, it is supported by almost every common software solution and portal for realtors (import/export interfaces).
+Here, it is supported by almost every common software solution and portal for real estate agencies (as import/export interfaces).

 ## Basics & Scope

-Kickstart itself will be available in the official [WordPress Plugin Repository](https://wordpress.org/plugins/) soon.
+Kickstart itself is available in the official [WordPress Plugin Repository](https://wordpress.org/plugins/immonex-kickstart/).
 A **user documentation** including detailed instructions how to install, setup and customize the plugin (in German) is available here:

 https://docs.immonex.de/kickstart/